-Gaming laptops: When its time to save, create the world (or just blast some baddies), accept no substitutes.
+Gaming laptops: When its time to save or create the world (or just blast some baddies), accept no substitutes.
 Thanks to their powerful graphics, gorgeous displays and great audio, gaming laptops provide an immersive entertainment experience in a portable package.
 Many also offer stylish designs, desktop-quality keyboards and the ability to use high-end VR headsets.
-Heck, a good gaming laptop can even pull double-duty as a serious work station.
+Heck, a good gaming laptop can even pull double-duty as a serious workstation.

 - Check our top picks for best cheap gaming laptops

 - Get better audio with the best gaming headsets 2021